2014 Calgary Stampeders season: Schedule

-Post season
+Postseason

 With a win in week 15, the Stampeders qualified for the playoffs for the 10th straight season.
 The team was the first in the CFL to clinch a playoff spot, doing so with four games remaining in the regular season.
 Following their week 17 win over Winnipeg, the Stampeders clinched first place in the West Division with three games remaining.